Last updated on October 24th, 2023 at 13:09

-Which one of these you choose, single origin or espresso blend, will play a large factor on how your espresso will turn out.
+Which one of these you choose, single origin or espresso blend, will play a large factor in how your espresso will turn out.
 Blending, and getting the blend right, comes down to the talents of the coffee roaster and the roast master as it is their skill that will balance the flavor of the espresso blend.
 Earthy, bitter, acidic, fruity, nutty, it is all down to their skill.

 At Latte Love Brew, we highly recommend that you get in on the home roasting revolution and roast your own coffee beans.

-A single-origin coffee beans is a fantastic way of getting an espresso or espresso-based drink to taste exactly as you want, enjoy the flavors that you enjoy and love.
+A single-origin coffee bean is a fantastic way of getting an espresso or espresso-based drink to taste exactly as you want, enjoy the flavors that you enjoy and love.
 An espresso blend really has the advantage here, as due to the high level of roasting required for an espresso, you will lose a great deal of the flavor associated with the origin.

 If you are making a coffee with a single origin coffee bean at a medium roast, you will enjoy the complex flavor profile of the beans but have less oil on the exterior and thus a reduced crema.